swiftype/meta_events/README.md

 A few things before we're done:

+### Mixpanel, Aliasing, and People

+MetaEvents is _not_ intended as a complete superset of a backend analytics library (like Mixpanel) &mdash; there are features of those libraries that are not implemented via MetaEvents, and which should be used by direct calls to the service in question.

+For example, Mixpanel has an `alias` call that lets you tell it that a user with a particular distinct ID is actually the same person as a user with a different distinct ID &mdash; this is typically used at signup, when you convert from an "anonymous" distinct ID representing the unknown user who is poking around your site to the actual official user ID (typically your `users` table primary key) of that user.
+MetaEvents does not, in any way, attempt to support this; it allows you to pass whatever `distinct_id` you want in the `#event!` call, but, if you want to use `alias`, you should make that Mixpanel call directly.

+Similarly, Mixpanel's People functionality is not in any way directly supported by MetaEvents.
+You may well use the Tracker's `#effective_properties` method to compute a set of properties that you pass to Mixpanel's People system, but there are no calls directly in MetaEvents to do this for you.

 ### Retiring an Event

 Often you'll have events that you _retire_ &mdash; they were used in the past, but no longer.
 You could just delete